juampick/react-chat-socket/README.md

 # Juampick React Chat Socket App
-This is an App made for Pager interview process build using React and Pager SocketIO Backend.
+This is a sample React Chat App made built using React and SocketIO Backend (it doesn't include one, you should provide.
+Only FE app).

 ## Install dependencies
 To install dependencies, use